Rhinoplasty Top FAQ

 What is the difference between an open and closed rhinoplasty?

 If you’re asking this question, you’ve done your research.
 An open rhinoplasty is when an incision is made directly under the nose while a closed rhinoplasty is when all cuts are made inside the nose.
 Typically, the closed rhinoplasty method is more established as it is said to heal faster.
+We go into greater detail about both open and closed rhinoplasty here.

 What kind of results can I expect?